Christmas Holiday Closing

 • Moved the Digital History photographic collection from Google+ to Facebook, greatly increasing accessibility and visibility.
 More than 100 new photographs were added this year, including a new collection of photographs with commentary from the Farnsworth family.

 • The library played a key role in the United Partnership’s Summer Lunch Program in 2018 and will do so again in 2019, providing the translation services of Norma Hacke, the library’s bi-lingual specialist.
-Molly Jostock also participated in this program as the library’s new representative in the Partnership.
+Molly Wilson also participated in this program as the library’s new representative in the Partnership.
 In Summer of 2018, more than 2000 lunches were served to Wauconda Area children because of this project.

 • Created a new Friends of the Library web page documenting their contributions through the years.